texas-HACS/hacs-frontend/guides/web_requests_in_react.md

 At the moment, the website's code only involves the use of GET, POST, PUT, and DELETE.

 # How to Make a Web Request in React?
 There are two main ways to make HTTP request:
-    -[fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch): The built-in Fetch API provided by Javascript
+- [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch): The built-in Fetch API provided by Javascript
-    -Axios: An HTTP client library which requires installation
+- Axios: An HTTP client library which requires installation

 So far, fetch() is the only method used in order to run the website.